 Indices Fibo Expansion Levels

 The illustration explained & illustrated below shows the 3 Points where the Fib extension is drawn, marked as 1, 2 and 3.
-1 is where the market trend started, 2 is where the trend pulled back and retraced & 3 is where the retracement reached as portrayed on the trading illustrations expounded below.
+1 is where the market trend started, 2 is where the trend pulled back and retraced & 3 is where the retracement reached as illustrated on the trading illustrations expounded below.

 Drawing Extension Levels on an Upwards Trend